 It has been months since the developer preview of Android Oreo came up.
-By now we have a pretty good idea on how the upcoming upgrade of Android OS is going to turn up.
+By now, we have a pretty good idea of how the upcoming Android OS upgrade will turn up.
 But, there is still more to feel excited about it.

-A significant feature of the Android 8.0 is the ‘Task Snapshots’.
+A significant feature of Android 8.0 is the ‘Task Snapshots.’
 It is basically an infrastructure feature for the operating system.
 Therefore, there is no need to mess with the settings from your side.

 Task Snapshots in Android Oreo

 The Task Snapshot aims at bettering your overview thumbnails and represents your views while returning to an app.
 It is a combination of Saved Surfaces and Recent Thumbnails.
 Also, it does not consume much memory.

 With the help of this functionality of Android Oreo, users will be able to keep better track of CPU usage regarding background apps.
 The Window Manager takes a snapshot of the app that is going into the background.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free